seankql/project-spendwise/backend/docs.md

       - transactionDate (string): Date of the updated transaction in YYYY-MM-DD format.
       - descriptions (string): Description of the updated transaction.
       - amount (number): Amount of the updated transaction.
-      - accountId (string): ID of the account the updated transaction belongs to.
+      - AccountId (string): ID of the account the updated transaction belongs to.
       - category (string): Category of the updated transaction.
+      - updatedAt: (date) the date and time of creation.
+      - createdAt: (date) the date and time of update.
   - response: 400
     - body: Bad Request
     - Description: Possible Missing Required Fields.